CJHwong/rs-homo/README.md

 # HOMO: Hoss' Opinionated Markdown Output

 A fast, native macOS Markdown viewer with streaming support.
-Pipe Markdown to it or launch an empty window for quick previews.
+Pipe Markdown to it, open a file directly, or launch an empty window for quick previews.
 Built with [cacao](https://github.com/PistonDevelopers/cacao) and [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark).

 ---